 Forensics 9-1-1 - Basics of Forensic Criminal Investigation LAW 9074 Online OntarioLearn Email to a Friend OntarioLearn description: This course is designed to introduce the candidate to the basic theories of the different types of forensic evidence.
 Although it is designed as a primer for students participating in the Police Foundations and Law and Security Administration Programs, the course is also intended as a resource for members of the law enforcement, legal, communications and creative writing communities.
 The theories of identification, fingerprinting, crime scene management, laboratory resources, DNA evidence and forensic art will be discussed.
 The student will be taught to recognize the value of fingerprint and DNA as means of solving crime.
 They will also be taught to recognize the value of varied types of other trace forensic evidence also found at crime scenes.
 Note(s) This is an online course delivered via OntarioLearn.
 Please ensure you are familiar with the basic technology requirements for OntarioLearn online courses.
 Teacher support (via email) and technical support (via phone) will be available for this course.
 You will also be required to purchase a subscription to Blue Line Magazine, Canada's law enforcement magazine.
 (Details will be posted on course conference.)
 Discretion is advised due to the graphic nature of some posted images.
 Contact Information 416-415-5000, ext.
-6543 email@example.com Course Section(s) Available Class dates and registration for the upcoming year (September 2017 to August 2018) will be available on this website in early July 2017.
-Please visit this page again at that time.
-Some courses require you to purchase a textbook.
+6543 email@example.com Web registration is temporarily unavailable.
+We apologize for the inconvenience.
+Please check back at a later time.
+Course Section(s) Available CRN: F16355 Date(s) 12 Sep 2017 – 19 Dec 2017 Hours: 42 Fee: $411 (includes $45 in [non-refundable] materials [online access]) Note: Registration Deadline: Sep 16 CRN is Closed Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.